sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/auxiliary/ienumfbblock-reset.md

 ---
 # <a name="ienumfbblockreset"></a>IEnumFBBlock::Reset

-Réinitialise l'énumérateur en définissant le curseur au début.
+Réinitialise l’éumérateur en redéfinissant le curseur au début.

 ## <a name="quick-info"></a>Informations rapides